Jewel Flowers

 Flowers married Frank Welch in California in 1946.
-They lived in several places while her husband tried a number of business ventures, including Laguna Beach, California, Greenville, South Carolina, Reno, Nevada, where she reportedly worked as a card dealer for a time, and New York City.
+They lived in several places while her husband tried several business ventures, including Laguna Beach, California, Greenville, South Carolina, Reno, Nevada, where she reportedly worked as a card dealer for a time, and New York City.
 They had a son together, Woody Welch.
-According to Michael Wooldridge, coauthor of Pinup Dreams: The Glamour Art of Rolf Armstrong, Armstrong called her a number of times during the period she was following her husband from place to place, to try to persuade her to return to New York and modeling for him.
+According to Michael Wooldridge, coauthor of Pinup Dreams: The Glamour Art of Rolf Armstrong, Armstrong called her several times during the period she was following her husband from place to place, to try to persuade her to return to New York and modeling for him.

 Flowers' modeling career ended with Armstrong's death in 1960, who left a large proportion of his personal wealth to her.
 In total, Armstrong created 50–60 works with Flowers as the model.
 She returned to Lumberton a wealthy woman.
-Her marriage to Frank Welch ended in divorce and in 1961 she moved to Myrtle Beach, South Carolina.
+Her marriage to Frank Welch ended in divorce, and in 1961, she moved to Myrtle Beach, South Carolina.
 She married Jon Wesley Evans there in 1965.
-They worked together at his Certified Public Accounting firm, and were successful in real estate investment.
+They worked together at his Certified Public Accounting firm and were successful in real estate investment.
 Jon Evans died in 1995.

 Flowers died in 2006 of complications following surgery.
 Louis K. Meisel, coauthor of The Great American Pin-Up, said she was "the last of the great models" drawn by illustrators.
 South Carolina's The State newspaper described her as "probably the number one pin-up girl of all time".